odevices/er-301/tutorial/README.md

 make ARCH=am335x PROFILE=release
 ```

 This will generate a file called **tutorial-0.0.2.pkg** in the build directory.
-To try it out, manually copy this pkg to the packages folder of the emulator or your SD card.
+The build directory is constructed from build profile and architecture.
+For example, the default build profile is **testing** and the default architecture is **linux**, so the default build directory is **testing/linux**.
+To try out the new units, manually copy the tutorial package to the packages folder of the emulator or your SD card.
 Alternatively, you can use the make install targets:

 ```bash
 # To install to the emulator